National Water Week is celebrated during October each year across Australia.

 Hannah Potter - Grade one, St Anne's College, Kialla.

 The Thirsty CatA thirsty cat who goes in search of water has to wait before satisfying her thirst.
+To listen to Hannah read her book click here.

 WINNER: Grade 3-4